 1) whilst the film is ostensibly based on a novel by Frederick Lewis Allen, the plot is directly lifted from Stefan Zweig’s Letter from an Unknown Woman, the 1922 novella that Ophuls would turn into a masterpiece of a film in 1948 with Joan Fontaine and Louis Jourdan.

 2) I was also very excited to see the clip I’ve extracted below, another Pangborn pansy, but this time accompanied by what is clearly coded as a boyfriend.
-I thought I was discovering something new but I see that in the imdb entry, under ‘Trivia’, imdb tells us, ‘This movie, made shortly before the tightening of the Production Code is the only one in which “screen queen” Franklin Pangborn had a boyfriend’.
+I thought I was discovering something new but I see that in the imdb entry, under ‘Trivia’, we’re told, ‘This movie, made shortly before the tightening of the Production Code is the only one in which “screen queen” Franklin Pangborn had a boyfriend’.

 ‘That heavenly blue against that mauve curtain.
 Doesn’t it excite you?
 It does something to me’.

-Tom Milne in the Monthly Film Bulletin wrote that the feminist role played by Billie Burke’s Aunt Julia ‘is considerably undercut by the fact taht she is engaged in a dithery romance which follows the conventions it seemingly denies.’
+Tom Milne in the Monthly Film Bulletin wrote that the feminism of Aunt Julia ‘is considerably undercut by the fact that she is engaged in a dithery romance which follows the conventions it seemingly denies.’
 I don’t agree.
 It’s true that she ends up marrying a much younger lover.
 But that he is much younger is in fact a defiance of the conventions of the period and an assertion of a particular kind of freedom.